Poker Tutorial

 Flush

-Any five cards of the same suit, not in sequence
+Any five cards of the same suit, not consecutive

 A